 Places to visit in Shillong - Cathedral of Mary Help of Christians

-Being a Christian dominated state (refer article 1 in the series to know more), Meghalaya is ought to have several churches.
+Being a Christian dominated state (refer first article in the series to know more), Meghalaya is ought to have several churches.
 Cathedral of Mary Help of Christians in Shillong is the largest and one of the ancient churches built by the Britishers in 1913.
 It is known for its marvellous architecture and is a worship place for several inhabitants from the Khasi and Jaintia tribes.
 The Cathedral is located on a hill and overlooks the main road.
 It is painted blue, has high arches and glass painted windows.
 People of other faiths also come here to worship and seek blessings.
 We happened to visit the Cathedral on Sunday; hence it was full of people worshiping, singing carols and offering prayers.

 Note: The Church remains open only till 5 PM